 - humans have the potential to experience meaning under any and every circumstance (Schulenberg, 2003).

-The Austrian psychiatrist and neurologist was born March 26, 1905, and is best known for his psychological memoir Man’s Search for Meaning and as the father of Logotherapy.
+The Austrian psychiatrist and neurologist was born March 26, 1905, and is best known for his psychological memoir Man’s Search for Meaning (2006) and as the father of logotherapy.

-He published forty books that have been translated into fifty languages, demonstrating that love, freedom, meaning, and responsibility transcend race, culture, religion, and continents.
+He published 40 books that have been translated into 50 languages, demonstrating that love, freedom, meaning, and responsibility transcend race, culture, religion, and continents.